Zanne-Lab/WTF-Native-Wood/README.md

 Analyze_data.R uses the tidy raw data files for statistical analysis and graphics generation.

-Natives_processed.csv contains the analysis-ready dataset on wood mass loss and termite discovery.
+Natives_processed.csv contains the analysis-ready dataset on native wood mass loss and termite discovery.

+Pines_processed.csv contains the analysis-ready dataset on pine mass loss and termite discovery.

 Wood_traits.csv contains the analysis-ready dataset on initial wood traits.